10 Expert Tips on How to Choose Color Schemes for Your Infographics

 It doesn’t have to be anything fancy.
 Just a quick drawing of how you are going to visually represent your content, how many sections or blocks the infographic will have and what elements (such as images or illustrations) will stand out above others.

-Step 3: Choose the main elements.
+Step 3: Choose the key elements.

 If you aren’t an illustrator or photographer, you can use images and illustrations created by others, which are available through image and icon libraries or free online infographic tools such as Visme.